Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

    2. `brew install openssl`
    3. `brew install libiodbc`
       - You may need to unlink `unixodbc` if you already have this installed.
 Use `brew unlink unixodbc`.
+      - You may need to run `brew link --overwrite --force libiodbc`.
    4. `brew install boost`
    5. If creating a debug build (`./build_mac_debug64.sh`), LLVM is required.
       - If you only have XCode Command Line Tools, use the LLVM included with XCode by modifying the PATH with `export PATH=/Library/Developer/CommandLineTools/usr/bin/:$PATH`.
 Ensure this XCode path comes first in $PATH.
 If error occurs, check that clang and llvm are under folder Library/Developer/CommandLineTools/usr/bin.
       - If you have XCode application, to ensure LLVM and CMake are compatible, use the LLVM included with XCode by modifying the PATH with `export PATH=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/:$PATH`.
 2. Run one of the build scripts to create an initial compilation.
-   1. E.g.: `./build_mac_release64.sh`
+   1. E.g.: from the root of the Timestream ODBC repository, run `./build_mac_release64.sh`
-   2. Navigate to the `build/odbc/lib` folder to use the generated files.
+   2. The generated driver files will be placed in the `build/odbc/lib` folder.
 3. Set the environment variable `ODBCINSTINI`.
 On a developer's machine, set it to `<repo-folder>/build/odbc/lib/timestream-odbc-install.ini`.
 4. Set the environment variable `DYLD_LIBRARY_PATH`.
 On a developer's machine, set it to `<repo-folder>/build/odbc/lib:$DYLD_LIBRARY_PATH`.
 5. Run the following command to register the ODBC driver.
    `./scripts/register_driver_unix.sh`.
 6. Set environment variable REPOSITORY_ROOT to your repository root

     `export REPOSITORY_ROOT=<your repository root>`
-7. Run `./src/tests/input/create_credentials_file.sh` to create credential files for testing.
+7. Run `./src/tests/input/create_credentials_file.sh` from the respository root to create credential files for testing.
 Note that this script will write AWS IAM credentials file `src/tests/input/credentials`.
 8. Set environment variable AWS_SHARED_CREDENTIALS_FILE

     `export AWS_SHARED_CREDENTIALS_FILE=$REPOSITORY_ROOT/src/tests/input/credentials`
 9. Now you're ready to begin [configuration for integration and unit testing](#integration-tests).
 10. Once configured, run the tests:
       - Run integration tests: `./build/odbc/bin/timestream-odbc-integration-tests --catch_system_errors=false`.
       - Run unit tests: `./build/odbc/bin/timestream-odbc-unit-tests  --catch_system_errors=false`.

+You should have all the following environment variables set.
+If you encounter any issues, check that these variables have all been set correctly:
+- `AWS_ACCESS_KEY_ID` (from prerequisites)
+- `AWS_SECRET_ACCESS_KEY` (from prerequisites)
+- `ODBCINSTINI`
+- `DYLD_LIBRARY`
+- `REPOSITORY_ROOT`
+- `AWS_SHARED_CREDENTIALS_FILE`

 ### Known issues